TolikPylypchuk/Cineaste/docs/02-list-files.md

 The majority of popular contemporary movies are in English, so if your native language is English, then the title will often be the same as the original title.

+All item types can have multiple titles and original titles since different translations exist or the item is marketed differently in different markets.
+Only the first title and original title is shown in the list.
+Every item can have up to 10 titles and up to 10 original titles, although even that is too much in my opinion.

 ### Kinds

 Every item can be of a certain kind.
 Kinds are used to color-code items in the list.
 Every kind has six